Live streaming: Sports

 Within recent years there has been a large influx in viewership and investment into sports live streaming.
 Digital streaming across Prime Video, NFL Digital, Fox Sports Digital, and Verizon Media Mobile properties in 2019 surpassed an average audience of over 1 million – up 43% versus the previous year (729,000).
 Additionally, research and forecasts have shown that consumer spending on traditional pay-TV services fell by 8% to $90.7 billion in 2021 and will decline further to $74.5 billion in 2023.
 It is expected that U.S. household subscription-based services spending will surpass pay TV for the first time in 2024.
 Large corporations such as Amazon have looked to expand into sports live streaming.
 In 2021, Amazon closed an 11-year, $113 billion deal to stream National Football League (NFL) games on their Amazon Prime Video Streaming Platform.

 Live streaming in sports targets younger viewers with its easy access and subscriptions.
 The NFL notably partnered with Nickelodeon for youth-focused livestreams of the 2021 Wild Card Playoff Game and beyond.
 These broadcasts featured Nickelodeon's signature cartoons and commentary from stars Gabrielle Green and Lex Lumpkin.

 Despite the growth of live streaming for sports, there are concerns about unauthorised live streaming and piracy of sports content.
 In January 2021 alone it was said that humans made 362.7 million visits to sports piracy websites.
 These concerns are exacerbated when studies show over 54% of millennials have watched pirate sports live streams.
 This has created issues over the future sustainability and protection of legally broadcast streams.

+Netflix

+In 2023, Netflix began offering live streaming by adding live events such as sports, concerts, comedy specials, and award shows.
+As of 2026, it has broadcast over 200 live events.
+Netflix's live streaming was criticized in 2024 when the live stream for the Jake Paul vs. Mike Tyson fight was marred by glitches and poor quality.